zrsolis/vgpu-openstack/README.md

 systemctl edit nvidia-vgpu-mgr.service --full
 ```
 ![](./img/vgpu-service-mgr.png)
-Now we need to reload the service unit files with the changes.
+Once completed we need to reload the service unit files with the changes.
 ```
 systemctl daemon-reload
 ```